drowqueen/mlops-demo/README.md

 - Load the cleaned dataset (`data/ames_cleaned.csv`)
 - Split the tedt data and trainiung data, saving them under `data/`
-- Train a RandomForestRegressor or GradientBoostingRegressor
+- Train a GradientBoostingRegressor or ExtremeGradientBoosting model
 - Save the trained model to `model/gb_model_best.pkl` or `model/xgb_model_best.pkl`
 - Evaluate and print the RMSE on the test set